jcgarciagamero/Persistent-Monitoring-NotMINING.org-/README.md

 # Persistent-Monitoring-NotMINING.org-
-You can detectet suspect activity in your CPU.
+Detect cryptocurrency mining patterns in your CPU and network.